An Overview of Retrovir (Zidovudine, AZT)

 Zidovudine can cause serious, life-threatening side effects.
-These include hypersensitivity reaction or rash, lactic acidosis (buildup of lactic acid in the blood), liver problems, muscle weakness (myopathy), and blood disorders such as severe anemia (extremely reduced numbers of red blood cells) or neutropenia (reduced numbers of white blood cells).
+These include hypersensitivity reaction or rash, a buildup of lactic acid in the blood (lactic acidosis), liver problems, muscle weakness (myopathy), and blood disorders such as extremely reduced numbers of red blood cells (severe anemia) or reduced numbers of white blood cells (neutropenia).

 While taking zidovudine, it is important to keep all of your appointments with your health care provider.

 What Is Zidovudine?

 Zidovudine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the following uses:

 Zidovudine belongs to a class (group) of HIV drugs called nucleoside reverse transcriptase inhibitors (NRTIs).
 NRTIs block an HIV enzyme called reverse transcriptase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking reverse transcriptase, NRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 HIV medicines can't cure HIV/AIDS, but taking a combination of HIV medicines (called an HIV regimen) every day helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 However, despite use of zidovudine to prevent mother-to-child transmission of HIV, some cases of HIV infection can still occur.